Sellaris/alpha-zero-dots-and-boxes/README.md

 This module is inserted after every three residual blocks to inject global plate information into the local convolutional features and enhance the model's perception of the overall situation.

-* **Calculation**: do global average, maximum, and other kinds of pooling for certain channel groups to get a statistic of length 3-c, then FC map back to the main channel number and sum by channel bias ([arXiv][9], [ar5iv][10]).
+* **Calculation**: do global average, maximum, and other kinds of pooling for certain channel groups to get a statistic of length 3-c, then FC map back to the main channel number and sum by channel bias .
 * **Source of Usage**: this structure is proposed in the KataGo paper and is only used in several blocks (e.g., blocks 3, 6, and 9), which significantly improves the performance of the strategy and value in the later stages of training.
-* **Functional effect**: Local convolution is essentially a finite sense field, which makes it difficult to capture non-local tactics (e.g., “hijacking” in Go).
+* **Functional effect**: Local convolution is essentially a finite sense field, which makes it difficult to capture non-local tactics (e.g., “hijacking” in Go , "Global Strategy" or "Long Term Strategy" in this Game).
 Adding a global pooling bias helps the model adaptively adjust its local judgments in the presence of macro information such as different score differentials and number of remaining edges.

 ## Add SE attention (Squeeze-and-Excitation) after each residual block.